 College can be expensive, whether you're considering a four-year school, a two-year community college or a technical program.
 Don't wait until you're a senior to start figuring out how you're going to pay for it.

 So what can you do to save for the future?

-Don't be discouraged.
 College probably seems expensive but remember, more education will usually pay off with a higher salary later.
-You'll also have the chance to apply for and receive financial aid in the form of scholarships, grants, work-study and loans.
+You'll also have the chance to apply for and receive financial aid.

 Talk to your parents.
 Find out if they are putting any money away in the College Savings Iowa plan or another program for your education.
 Discuss your plans with them and talk about ways you can work together to save money.

 Open a savings account.
 You can put money away on your own.
 Visit the bank with your parents to open an account in your name.
 Then, when you receive or earn money, you can put at least part of it away for your future.

 Start learning more.
 As you get older, you'll have more chances to earn money and, of course, more opportunities to spend it.
 Make sure you're making smart decisions about your money by learning how finances work.